davidakhihiero/Object-Classification/README.md

 The dataset of 25,000 labelled cats and dogs images was split into a 20,000-5,000 training-validation set.
 The training data was augmented by flipping the images horizontally to increase the training images to 40,000.

+The model input size was (64, 64, 1) so the training/dev images were read in as GRAYSCALE and resized to 64 x 64.

 The MLP had 4 hidden layers, about 10.4 million trainable parameters and fit the training set to about 90% accuracy after 30 epochs but performed very poorly on the dev set with an accuracy of about 61.5%.